Marine Mammal Research & Conservation

 In order to develop effective conservation actions, such as establishing marine protected areas to protect essential habitats and managing fishing activities, it is important to understand the characteristics, dynamics and trends of cetacean populations.

-The Archipelagos Institute of Marine Conservation collects data on the biodiversity and abundance of cetaceans in the Aegean Sea.
+Archipelagos Institute collects data on the biodiversity and abundance of cetaceans in the Aegean Sea.
 With the use of three research boats, active year round, these populations can be monitored for changes over time and their use of important habitats.

-In recent years, Archipelagos observers have recorded the presence of common dolphins, bottlenose dolphins, striped dolphins, Risso’s dolphins, sperm whales, Cuvier’s beaked whales and Mediterranean Monks seals in the north- eastern Aegean Sea.
+In recent years, Archipelagos’ observers have recorded the presence of common dolphins, bottlenose dolphins, striped dolphins, Risso’s dolphins, sperm whales, Cuvier’s beaked whales and Mediterranean Monks seals in the North Eastern Mediterranean Sea.
 The Marine Mammal Team’s constant and committed research has revealed this area as an important hotspot for marine mammal biodiversity.

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Optio, neque qui velit.
 Magni dolorum quidem ipsam eligendi, totam, facilis laudantium cum accusamus ullam voluptatibus commodi numquam, error, est. Ea, consequatur.